AdobeDocs/analytics.en/help/admin/admin/custom-desc-admin.md

 ---
 description: You can provide custom report descriptions for eVars, props, classifications and events.
 The descriptions are visible to all of your end users.
-seo-description: You can provide custom report descriptions for eVars, props, classifications and events.
-The descriptions are visible to all of your end users.
-seo-title: Custom Report Descriptions
 solution: Analytics
 title: Custom Report Descriptions
 topic: Admin tools